Compare the best UK cryptocurrency apps in 2022

 Every platform needs to make its money somewhere.
 Fees can be taken up-front, as part of a subscription, or even in the form of transaction fees or trading commissions.
 Make sure you are fully aware of the cost implications of using an app before you sign up.

 When using online apps, you want to make sure both your coins and your data are secure, so look for features like the levels of encryption, two-factor authentication (such as biometrics and passcodes), and the use of firewalls.
 Moreover, for wallets, you should check if the app offers cold (offline) storage of tokens to protect you from online attacks.

 These can set certain applications apart from the competition.
 Some have features like portfolio trackers, price alerts/notifications, news, educational content, tutorials and automatic trades, and you should look for features that are going to make your life easier and give you more options.

 Can I use cryptocurrency apps on Android and iOS devices?

 Yes, generally you can.
 However, be considerate that different app types will be available on different devices.
-To see if an app is available on your operating system, head over to the Google Play Store or the App Store and search for it, or check out the reviews section of our website to find an app for your device.
+To see if an app is available on your operating system, head over to the Google Play Store or the App Store and search for it.

 How much do cryptocurrency apps cost?